 For a long time the device did not have sleep tracking.
 But now is has that ability so covers all the bases.
 You no longer need to rely on third party software for this.

 And let’s not forget its FDA-approved ECG sensor.
 This provides a full report that lets you know if your heart rhythm is normal or there are issues.

 For those that do not want to spend as much, they can opt for an earlier version of the Apple Watch.
-A good choice is Apple Watch SE.
-This one uses the same display as Series 6 and cuts a few corners, but you can pick it up at a much cheaper price.
+Another good choice is Apple Watch SE 2022.
+It replaces the Series 3 at the bottom of the Apple Watch line.

 View on Amazon*

 Release date: September 2022 | Display: 41mm and 45mm LTPO OLED Retina | Battery life: 18 hours | Water resistance: 5 ATM | Weight: 32-51 grams (depending on build) | Sensors: optical heart rate sensor, SpO2, electrical heart sensor, accelerometer up to 32 g‑forces, gyroscope, skin temperature, barometric altimeter, compass | Built-in GPS: Yes | Contactless payments: Yes | Music storage: Yes | Cellular: Optional | Operating system: watchOS